stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 The two programming modes are DIRECT (IMMEDIATE) and INDIRECT (PROGRAM).

-1. DIRECT mode executes statements immediately, as we saw in Chapter 6.
+1. DIRECT mode executes statements immediately, as we saw in Chapter 5.
-2. INDIRECT mode organizes and `RUN`s a series of BASIC program statements in the order of their numbered list.
+2. INDIRECT mode organizes and `RUN`s a series of BASIC program statements one-by-one based on their line numbers.

 ### DIRECT (IMMEDIATE) Mode